DynoSurf: Neural Deformation-based Temporally Consistent Dynamic Surface Reconstruction: Proposed Method

 \subsection{Template Surface Representation via Deformable Tetrahedron}

-In this stage, we aim to construct a template surface, i.e., a mesh fitting the selected point cloud from $\mathcal{P}$, called keyframe.
-As illustrated in Fig. \ref{fig:flowchart_template}, we initially select a keyframe, denoted as $\mathbf{P}_{k^*}\in\mathcal{P}$, and construct its convex hull as a triangle mesh, referred to as $\mathbb{C}$.
-Subsequently, we process $\mathbb{C}$ to generate a tetrahedron mesh, denoted as $\mathbb{T}$, where the signed distance field (SDF) of the surface underlying $\mathbf{P}_{k^*}$ is defined and learned through a coarse-to-fine learning process.
-The SDF enables us to extract a mesh, denoted as $\overline{\mathbb{M}}:=\{\overline{\mathbf{V}}, \mathcal{E}\}$ with $\overline{\mathbf{V}}$ being the vertex set.
+In this stage, we aim to construct a template surface, i.e., a mesh fitting the selected keyframe point cloud.
+As illustrated in Fig. \ref{fig:flowchart_template}, we initially select a keyframe $\mathbf{P}_{k^*}$, and construct its convex hull as a triangle mesh, referred to as $\mathcal{C}$.
+Subsequently, we process $\mathcal{C}$ to generate a tetrahedron mesh, denoted as $\mathcal{T}$, where the signed distance field (SDF) of the surface underlying $\mathbf{P}_{k^*}$ is defined and learned through a coarse-to-fine learning process.
+The SDF enables us to extract a mesh, denoted as $\overline{\mathcal{M}}:=\{\overline{\mathbf{V}}, \mathbf{F}\}$ with $\overline{\mathbf{V}}$ being the vertex set.